From spacetime thermodynamics to Weyl transverse gravity

-We can expect this outcome based on a simple kinematic argument.
-Local causal horizons (of any type) constructed in every regular spacetime point essentially encode the information about the causal structure of spacetime.
-It is well known that one can kinematically reconstruct the metric from the causal structure, but only up to an overall conformal factor~\cite{Hawking:1973}.
-In other words, the conformal structure encodes the auxiliary metric $\tilde{g}_{\mu\nu}$~\eqref{aux metric}.
-To fix the conformal factor and thus specify the dynamical metric $g_{\mu\nu}$, we require one additional piece of information.
-Usually, one demands local conservation of energy~\cite{Hawking:1973}.
-However, we in principle do not need to impose any extra conditions and simply work with the auxiliary metric $\tilde{g}_{\mu\nu}$.
-Then, it immediately becomes clear that we either have to work in a fixed unimodular gauge $\sqrt{-\mathfrak{g}}=\omega$, or we have to assume that our description of the spacetime is Weyl invariant.

-In the following, we show that thermodynamics of spacetime leads to the same choice as this kinematic reconstruction of the metric.
-We do so by studying the derivation from the minimal thermodynamic setup, involving as few assumptions as possible.
-In fact, as we foreshadowed in the introduction, the only nontrivial requirements we impose are that the horizon of an LCD possesses entropy proportional to its area (regardless of its microscopic origin) and that the strong equivalence principle holds.
-The equations for gravitational dynamics are encoded in an equilibrium relation applied to the Clausius entropy flux across the LCD's boundary and the corresponding changes in the horizon area.
+We now discuss how the gravitational dynamics follows from thermodynamics of local causal horizons.
+Our aim is to show that the resulting dynamics is distinct from general relativity and instead equivalent to Weyl transverse gravity.
+To that end, we derive the equations governing gravitational dynamics from the minimal thermodynamic setup, involving as few assumptions as possible.
+In fact, as we foreshadowed in the introduction, the only nontrivial requirements we impose are that a local causal horizon possesses entropy proportional to its area (regardless of its microscopic origin) and that the strong equivalence principle holds.
+The equations for gravitational dynamics are then encoded in an equilibrium relation applied to the Clausius entropy flux across the horizon and the corresponding changes in the horizon area.
 We carry out this derivation in subsection~\ref{physical process Weyl transverse gravity}.

-In subsection~\ref{entanglement equilibrium}, we discuss an independent derivation which considers a small perturbation away from the equilibrium state of the LCD and the corresponding changes in entropy.
+In subsection~\ref{entanglement equilibrium}, we discuss an independent derivation which considers a small perturbation away from the equilibrium state and the corresponding changes in entropy.
 This approach involves an extra assumption that both the horizon and matter entropy can be interpreted in terms of quantum von Neumann entropy~\cite{Jacobson:2015}.
 While this assumption somewhat lessens the generality of the derivation, it allows us to obtain the semiclassical equations governing the gravitational dynamics, which couple the classical spacetime curvature to the quantum expectation value of the energy-momentum tensor.